ArenaNet Fires Two Guild Wars Game Developers Over Twitter Exchange

 ArenaNet fired a pair of game developers who each worked on Guild Wars for better than a decade after an exchange with a fan of the game on Twitter got heated.
 Narrative designer Jessica Price and writer Peter Fries, a 12-year veteran of ArenaNet, were both let go for comments made to a YouTube streamer known as Deroir, who was critical of the game’s branching dialogue.

-Jessica Price posted a series of tweets to her personal account regarding the differences of writing dialogue for characters in linear and non-linear games.
-Deroir, chimed in that he disagreed with her assessments in a three tweet series that Price took exception to.
-The tweet series laid out by Deroir basically tells Price not only his opinion, but how she should be doing her job.
-While he kept his tone “respectful”, others in the thread pointed out that he was basically mansplaining to her a subject she knew far better than he did.
+Jessica Price posted a series of tweets to her personal account regarding the differences in writing dialogue for characters in linear and non-linear games.
+Deroir chimed in that he disagreed with her assessments in a three-tweet series that Price took exception to.
+The tweet series laid out by Deroir basically tells Price not only his opinion but how she should be doing her job.
+While he kept his tone “respectful,” others in the thread pointed out that he was basically mansplaining to her a subject she knew far better than he did.

 A number of gamers were quick to defend Deroir, claiming that he was only trying to talk about the game and that Price should be glad fans want to talk to her at all, and that her response to his tweet, “thanks for trying to tell me what we do internally, my dude 9_9”, was out of bounds and that she attacked him first.